CXiaoW/MiniProject/README.md

 This is for homework submission.
-Each week will have different branches.